OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:15

-So they threw him out of the vineyard and killed him.
-What then will the owner of the vineyard do to them?
+So they cast him out of the vineyard and killed him.
+What, then, will the owner of the vineyard do to them?

 ## Luke 20:16